 Whether you’re an existing volunteer or completely new to NightShift, our six-session (4-day) FORGE course provides a good foundation for anyone aged 19 and over to get involved in street outreach at NightShift, or elsewhere.
-Our next FORGE session takes place on two Friday evenings and two Saturdays in November: register for the FORGE November 2017 now!
+Our next FORGE session takes place on two Friday evenings and two Saturdays in June 2018: book your space now!

 FORGE helps you to serve and lead well and provides you with reliable tools for your belt.
 The material will help you to understand street life and poverty and will build on those skills with communication, compassion and teamwork.
 You will meet police officers, addictions and mental illness specialists, counsellors and more.
 These caring professionals will teach from their areas of expertise, providing you the most up-to-date, applicable information possible.
 There will be classroom interaction, role-playing, group discussions, personal analysis and hands-on training.
 As a bonus, the program provides life-skills training that can be applied in any area of your life.